-— A smart list of books, businesses and people.
+— A smart list of startups, links, movies, books, art and wonders.

 We speak with the Co-Founder of Promise Hub Dave Erickson and get some insights into how he stays inspired.

 Ramen Naam – Not only one of my favourite authors, but a solar power expert and super human being.